-ANNEX TO THE DECISION
+ANNEX TO THE DRAFT DECISION

-The Controller BCRs of SERVIER that are hereby approved cover the following:
+The Controller BCRs of Coface that are hereby approved cover the following:

-- a.
+a.
 Scope.

-The present BCRs shall apply to all processing of Personal Data carried out by SERVIER Companies.
-Appendix 2 includes a list of SERVIER Companies that are bound by the BCRs.
-The nature and purposes of the Personal Data being processed and transferred within the scope of the BCRs are detailed in Appendix 3. - b.
-EEA countries from which transfers are to be made: Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, and Sweden. - c.
-Third countries to which transfers are to be made: Algeria, Argentina, Armenia, Australia, Azerbaijan, Belarus, Brazil, Cambodia, Canada, China, Colombia, Ecuador, Egypt, Georgia, Hong Kong, India, Indonesia, Ivory Coast, Japan, Kazakhstan, Lebanon, Malaysia, Mexico, Morocco, Niger, Pakistan, Panama, Philippines, Russia, Saudi Arabia, Serbia, Singapore, South Africa, South Korea, Sri Lanka, Thailand, Tunisia, Turkey, Ukraine, United Arab Emirates, United Kingdom, United States, Uzbekistan, Venezuela and Vietnam. - d.
-Purposes of the transfer: The purposes are detailed in appendix 3 of the BCRs. - e.
-Categories of data subjects concerned by the transfer: Those categories are specified in appendix 3 of the BCRs. - f.
-Categories of personal data transferred: Those categories are specified in appendix 3 of the BCRs.
+The Controller BCRs cover all processing of personal data by Coface entities acting as a controller or as an internal processor, who are legally bound by the BCR, regardless of their location (article 3 of the BCRs).

+b.
+EEA countries from which transfers are to be made:

+The EEA Member States from which the transfers are made are referred to in Annex 1 of the BCRs and are as follows: Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, France, Germany, Greece, Hungary, Ireland, Italy, Lithuania, Netherland, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden.

+c.
+Third countries to which transfers are to be made:

+The third countries to which transfers are made are referred to in Annex 1 of the BCRs and are as follows: Algeria, Argentina, Australia, Brazil, Cameroon, Canada, Chile, China, Colombia, Ecuador, Egypt, Hong Kong, India, Indonesia, Israel, Ivory Coast, Japan, Malaysia, Mexico, Morocco, New Zealand, Peru, Philippines, Russia, Senegal, Serbia, Singapore, South Africa, South Korea, Switzerland, Taiwan, Thailand, Turkey, United Arab Emirates, United Kingdom, United States and Vietnam.

+d.
+Purposes of the transfer:

+The purposes are detailed in appendix 8 of the BCRs and include the following:

+- IT Development

+- IT Maintenance

+- Hosting and Archiving Services Business products

+- Hosting and Archiving Services HR Services

+- Data Sharing Insurance Contract and Claims

+- Data Sharing Debt collection

+- Data Sharing Information/Credit Rating

+- Data Sharing Marketing

+- Data Sharing Fraud

+- Corporate clients due diligence

+- HR services (regional shared services)

+- HR intercompany data updates

+e.
+Categories of data subjects concerned by the transfer:

+Those categories are specified in appendix 8 of the BCRs and include: employees, managing directors or key accounts contacts (clients, buyers, brokers, agents), prospects, sole traders, business partners and their managing directors or board members.

+f.
+Categories of personal data transferred:

+Those categories are specified in appendix 8 of the BCRs